Ethan4thewin/NLP-policy/README.md

 ## Setup

 ### Fast deployment
-The model used in this instance is SVM, with tested result up to 93% accuracy.
-For further configurations, please refer to the [Documentation](https://example.com).
+The model used in this instance is SVM, with tested result up to 95% accuracy.
 1. Clone or [download](https://github.com/Ethan4thewin/NLP-policy/archive/refs/heads/patch-1.zip) the repo.
 2. [Download](https://drive.google.com/file/d/1M4A7LNoHbNQ_glJ3Jz4fUNwAatRGfDbo/view?usp=sharing) the pre-trained word embeddings from Google News Word2Vec, unzip and put the .bin file in the main folder.
 3. Install required packages